Making Exercise Healthy Medicine

 Vegetables are important, healthy protein sources.
 There is no need to carefully mix certain ones to get complete protein.
 Use seasonings instead of junking up otherwise good food with oil and sauce.

 "Fitness water" is hype and marketing.
 Make your own.
 Throw some grapes in a blender of water.
-Simple.
 An orange with cinnamon.
 Carry in non-plastic containers.
 Plastic uses high degree of fossil fuels and is found to leach chemicals into the product.

 When you're a child, you're told "Sit Still!
 Be Quiet!
 Eat Everything on Your Plate!"
 Now as an adult, it's suddenly "Get Moving, Don't Eat So Much, Say Something Profound!"